 Recruitment is a basic demographic process, and counts of juvenile hard corals are helpful for predicting how coral communities may change in following years.

 Juvenile hard corals that are defined as colonies that measure less than 5cm diameter.
-Since 2007, these have been counted in a belt 34 cm wide (length of dive slate) along the first 5 m of each transect.
+Since 2007, these juveniles have been counted in a belt 34 cm wide (length of dive slate) along the first 5 m of each transect.
 The MMP counts juvenile corals in a 34 cm wide belt along the full 20 m of each of their transects.